Bird species

 Whydah: Pin-tailed Whydah

-We will update these species texts from time to time.
-But more important at present is to increase the number of species covered.
+We update these species texts from time to time, mostly by adding information.
+More important at present is to increase the number of bird species covered.
+The total is now more than 120, and it grows by several species every month.